PolarisTLX/Portfolio-Site/README.md

 # Professional Portfolio
-This is my web developer portfolio.
-You can view it at [kylelemon.com](http://kylelemon.com).
+This is my software developer portfolio site.
+You can view it at: [PolarisCoding.com](http://www.PolarisCoding.com).